hypo69/hypo/pytest/gemini - set 3/en/src/webdriver/crawlee_python/_docs/crawlee_python.rst

 **Explanation and Improvements:**

 1. **Mocking `PlaywrightCrawler`:** The crucial addition is mocking the `PlaywrightCrawler` class.
 This avoids the need for an actual browser and allows you to control the crawler's behavior during testing.
 The `mock_crawler` fixture now returns a mock object that mimics the `PlaywrightCrawler`'s behavior, allowing us to assert the expected behavior of the `CrawleePython` class without running the actual Playwright crawler.
-This is a far more effective and reliable testing strategy.
+This is a far more effective and reliable testing Startegy.

 2. **Comprehensive Test Cases:**  The provided test cases now cover `setup_crawler`, `run_crawler`, `export_data`, and `get_data`, providing a more comprehensive test suite.